-On June 18, 2002, the Columbus Blue Jackets traded goaltender Ron Tugnutt and a second-round draft pick to the Dallas Stars for their first-round pick in 2002 NHL Entry Draft.
+On June 18, 2002, the Columbus Blue Jackets traded goaltender Ron Tugnutt, and a second-round draft pick to the Dallas Stars for their first-round pick in the 2002 NHL Entry Draft.
 Tugnutt spent two seasons as the Stars’ backup netminder.

 The second-round pick was used on Janos Vas, who never made it to the NHL.
-The Blue Jackets traded the Dallas pick, 20th overall, to the Buffalo Sabres for the 30th overall pick and the rights to Mike Pandolfo.
-The Sabres used it to draft Daniel Paille, while the Blue Jacket took Jim Slater.
+Then, the Blue Jackets traded the Dallas pick, 20th overall, to the Buffalo Sabres for the 30th overall pick and the rights to Mike Pandolfo.
+The Sabres used it to draft Daniel Paille, while the Blue Jackets took Jim Slater.

 Odds & Ends

 On June 18, 1975, the Blues traded Denis Dupere and Craig Patrick to the Kansas City Scouts for Lynn Powis and a second-round pick in the 1976 Amateur Draft.
 They used that draft pick one year later to select Brian Sutter.

 The New Jersey Devils named Kirk Muller the 10th team captain in franchise history on June 18, 1987.
 He wore the “C” on his sweater for four seasons until he was traded to the Montreal Canadiens.

 The Hockey Hall of Fame announced its newest induction class on June 18, 1989, with Darryl Sittler, Herbie Lewis, and Russian goaltender Vladislav Tretiak getting the call.